 Around 1967, Al's son Charles A. Pittman III, became involved in the company business

 handling correspondence for the factory.
 The Pittman Electrical Development Co. sales division was located at 123 W. Main

 By the 1970's Pittman's business was slowly diminishing.
 Charles W. Pittman, Jr. had created the model

 because it was no longer profitable for his company.
 The model trolley tooling and rights for the DC-71 motor were eventually

 sold to Bowser.
 In 1983, Lou English, the owner of Bowser, reissued the Erect-A-Wire poles

 for 'O' scale overhead power use.
 Traction Terminal purchased the remaining Pittman factory inventory.
 Penn Engineering

 acquired the Pittman Company of Sellersville, PA.
 In 1976 the new owner moved to a 30,000 sq. ft. manufacturing facility in

 acquired by Ametek.
 Newer Pittman motors are still being utilized in trains.
+Many of the high-end 'O' gauge trains made today

-These newer motors have ball bearings, a 7 or 9 pole armature, replaceable brushes, and some even have NIB core magnets.
+brushes, and some even have NIB core magnets.
 They typically run about 10-20 times the cost of a Mabuchi motor ($20-30

 compared to $1-3), but hobbyists consider them to be well worth the extra cost.
-These motors have found their way into many of the
+These motors have found their way into many

-3rd Rail(Sunset), and others.
+Way Industries, 3rd Rail(Sunset), and others.